AID: Attention Interpolation of Text-to-Image Diffusion: Analysis of Conditional Interpolation

-In the same vein, self-attention is calculated using the function $f(z, z)$.
-For brevity, we use a simplified notation to represent multi-head attention~\cite{vaswani2017attention} and denote the attention layer as $\textnormal{Attn}(Q, K, V)$ in both cross-attention and self-attention scenarios.
+Self-attention is also commonly used in state-of-the-art text-to-diffusion models~\cite{podell2023sdxl, rombach2022high, chen2023pixartalpha}.
+Self-attention is a special case of cross-attention and can also be computed with Eq.~\ref{eq:attn} as $A(z, z)$.
+In this case, the key and values are defined as $K = W_K^\intercal z,\; V = W_V^\intercal z$ respectively.
+For brevity, we abuse the notation to directly represent multi-head attention~\cite{vaswani2017attention} and denote the attention layer as $\textnormal{Attn}(Q, K, V)$ in both cross-attention and self-attention scenarios.

-\textbf{Interpolation}.
-Interpolation is well-studied in computer graphics~\cite{renka1984interpolation, piegl2012nurbs}.
-In this paper, we mainly focus on linear interpolation between tensors.
-Given tensor $A$ and tensor $B$, the linear interpolation path $r(t)$ where $t \in [0, 1]$ is defined as:

-Typically, to discretize the interpolation path, previous works~\cite{samuel2024norm, yang2023real, khodadadeh2020unsupervised, struski2019realism, tran2020efficient} adopt uniformly distributed points to provide the interpolation sequence.
-Formally, given size $m$, the sequence is given as: